Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • The lower edge of the candle is inserted into the ear, and the upper edge is lit with a match.

-• you can go outside 10-12 hours after warming up;
+• You can go outside 10-12 hours after warming up;

 • Do not wash your hair on the day of the procedure.